xn0px90/awesome-qubes-os/README.md

 - [infosecstreams](https://infosecstreams.com/)

 ## Companies using Qubes OS
- - [Partners](https://www.qubes-os.org/partners/) - The Qubes Project relies greatly on the generous support of the organizations, companies, and individuals who have become Qubes Partners
+ - [Qubes Partners](https://www.qubes-os.org/partners/) - The Qubes Project relies greatly on the generous support of the organizations, companies, and individuals who have become Qubes Partners

 ## Social media
 The Qubes OS Project has a presence on the following social media platforms: